marcelinoedu/marcelinoedu/README.md

 👨‍💻 You can get more info at: http://marcelinoedu.com;

-📫 Also reach me at: eduardoofficial12@gmail.com;
+📫 also, you can reach me at: eduardoofficial12@gmail.com;

-⚡ It's crazy but I love wild Western movies, 80s stuffs, and a piece of good old country music.

 <!---
 marcelinoedu/marcelinoedu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.